JetBrains/kotlin-web-site/docs/reference/classes.md

 In Kotlin, unlike Java or C#, classes do not have static methods.
 In most cases, namespace-level functions form a good substitute for them, but there are a few cases when they don't.
 These cases involve access to class' internals (private members).

-For example, to replace a constructor with a Factory method, one makes the constructor private and provides a function that calls the constructor.
+For example, to replace a constructor with a Factory method, we make the constructor private and provide a function that calls the constructor.
 But if this function in located outside the class in question, it would not have any access to the constructor.

 To address this issue (and to provide some other interesting features), Kotlin introduces a concept of a class object (the closest analog in other languages would be Companion objects in Scala).
 Roughly speaking, a class object for class C is an object (in the sense of [Object declaration](object-declarations.html#object-declarations)) that is associated to C. There may be not more than one class object for each class.
 A class object is declared inside its associated class, and thus it can access its private members.
 A class object for C itself is (usually) not an instance of C. For example: